Skip Navigation

 Published: October 3, 2022 Last Updated: October 4, 2023

-In May, I engaged in discussions with the staff members of all six federal representatives for Nevada: Susie Lee, Dina Titus, Mark Amodei, Steven Horsford, Jackie Rosen, and Catherine Cortez Masto.
-I worked with Congresswoman Titus’ staff to garner support from NEA for the congresswoman’s bill to support School Nurses.
-Congressman Horsford also has requested support for his Securing Continued Healthcare for Our Operations and Logistics Professionals (SCHOOL Professionals) Act.
+In October, I visited with the staff members of all six federal representatives for Nevada: Susie Lee, Dina Titus, Mark Amodei, Steven Horsford, Jacky Rosen, and Catherine Cortez Masto.

 The lobby topics included: